-Apart from the infrastructure surrounding the neighbourhood, it should be noted that amenities within a property are equally important to increase the property’s value.
+Apart from the infrastructure surrounding the neighbourhood, it should be noted that amenities within a property are equally important to increase the property’s value and increase the potiential of property investment.
 These days, with a hectic life, it’s quite rare for residents of a property to leave their homes.

 Their form of relaxation might be focused on spending their time at the in-property amenities such as the swimming pool or clubhouse provided.
-Including an additional in-house amenity, especially in metro cities, would have a high chance of having the properties’ values increase.
+Including an additional in-house amenity, especially in metro cities, would have a high chance of having the property investment’ values increase.

 This applies to landed properties such as semi-detached houses too.
 An addition of a garage or mini terrace garden would give the owners a high chance to increase the valuation of the property.